1971 Scottish soldiers' killings: Aftermath

 The funerals were held in Scotland with John and Joseph McCaig buried together in Ayr.
 Their older brother, serving with the Royal Marines in Singapore, was flown home for the service.
 That day, 20,000 people attended rallies in Belfast and Carrickfergus.
-In Belfast, the cenotaph at City Hall was the focus of the mourning with 10,000 people attending, including workers from factories in a gathering that stopped the traffic in the city centre.
+In Belfast, the cenotaph at City Hall was the focus of the mourning, with 10,000 people attending, including workers from factories in a gathering that stopped the traffic in the city centre.
 Many wept openly.
 The Reverend Ian Paisley led the mourners in laying dozens of wreaths.
 The crowd observed a two-minute silence and sang a hymn and the British national anthem.

 Days later, in retaliation, a bomb planted by loyalists destroyed Squire's Hill Tavern at Ligoniel near where the bodies of the soldiers had been found.
-The owner denied rumours the soldiers had been drinking in the pub prior to their deaths.
+The owner denied rumours that the soldiers had been drinking in the pub prior to their deaths.

 The deaths led to a crisis for the Government of Northern Ireland with calls for increased security measures.
-Ian Paisley demanded the Government's resignation, saying "We can no longer tolerate your weakness.
+Paisley demanded the Government's resignation, saying "We can no longer tolerate your weakness.
 You must go before the whole land is deluged with the blood of innocent men and women."
 On 12 March, 4,000 loyalist shipyard workers took to the streets of Belfast to demand internment.
-The Northern Ireland Prime Minister James Chichester-Clark flew to London to request more troops, and when the numbers were less than what he wanted, he resigned.
+The Northern Ireland Prime Minister James Chichester-Clark flew to London to request more troops, and when the numbers were less than he wanted, he resigned.
 On 23 March, Brian Faulkner was elected Ulster Unionist Party leader and was appointed prime minister the same day.

 The British Army raised the minimum age for serving in Northern Ireland to 18 in response to outrage over the death of 17-year-old McCaig.

 Perpetrators

 No one has been convicted of the killings.
-The Daily Mirror reported in November 2007 that three Provisional IRA members were responsible for the deaths: Martin Meehan (died 2007), who was questioned over the killings but never charged; Patrick McAdorey, who was suspected of killing another soldier in August 1971, hours before he himself was killed in a gun battle; and a third unnamed man.
-The case of the three soldiers is one of those being re-examined by the Police Service of Northern Ireland's Historical Enquiries Team.
+The Daily Mirror reported in November 2007 that three IRA volunteers were responsible: Martin Meehan (died 2007), who was questioned over the killings but never charged; Patrick McAdorey, who was suspected of killing another soldier in August 1971 hours before he himself was killed in a gun battle; and a third unnamed man.
+The case is one of those being re-examined by the Police Service of Northern Ireland's Historical Enquiries Team.

-In 2020, a BBC Spotlight investigation made allegations that Paddy O'Kane (died 2009) was one of those involved in the killings.
+In 2020, a BBC Spotlight investigation made allegations that Paddy O'Kane (died 2009) was one of those involved.
 He had been a member of the Parachute Regiment from 1957 to 1964.
-O'Kane had been drinking with the soldiers before they were shot, and afterwards he spoke openly about his role in the killings.